-The Governor's additional order directing targeted mitigation measures specifically prohibits businesses that meet the definition of a "nightclub" under the Clear Indoor Air Act from operating.
+The Governor's November 23rd Order specifically prohibits businesses that meet the definition of a "nightclub" under the Clear Indoor Air Act from operating.
 The Clear Indoor Air Act defines a nightclub as a "public hall or hall for which admission is generally charged and which is primarily or predominantly devoted to dancing or to shows or cabarets as opposed to a facility that is primarily a bar, tavern or dining facility."
 Since the Liquor Code does not use the term nightclub, and since the Department of Health regulates the Clean Indoor Air Act, licensees should contact that agency if they have specific questions regarding this prohibition.